How Much Does it Cost to Paint My Home Interior & Exterior?

 Tip: when painting your home exterior, always double the number you'll need because it takes two coats to cover the outside of a home.
 Also, don't forget the costs for supplies.
 Expect to pay $5–$6 per 100 sq. ft. for brushes, sprayers, scaffolding, etc.

 Choosing your home exterior paint colors

-The cost of painting a home interior and exterior depends on a number of factors.
-So it helps to get several estimates.
-While doing that, remember to not let the project’s pricepoints get the best of you.
-Improving your home interior and curb appeal can produce a solid financial return when it’s time to sell or even if you choose to do a cash-out refinance.
+Professionals suggest painting your home about every ten years.
+Doing so helps minimize damage to the interior and exterior of the residence and keeps painting costs low in the future.
+Remember that improving your home interior and curb appeal can produce a solid financial return when it's time to sell or even if you choose to do a cash-out refinance.